-These steps also help to transfer photos from iCloud to iPhone. iCloud has the advantage of allowing you to transfer photos from computer to iPhone wirelessly.
+These steps also help to transfer photos from iCloud to iPhone. iCloud has the advantage of allowing you to transfer photos from the computer to the iPhone wirelessly.
 But you need to know that iCloud provides limited free space (5GB).
 The free iCloud storage may not be enough for you.
 In that case, you need to pay for the extra storage monthly.

 In addition to iCloud, other cloud storage services enable you to sync photos from your computer to your iOS device automatically, like Google Photos, Dropbox, and OneDrive.
-Whether you want to transfer MP3 to iPhone or as in this case, import photos from PC to iPhone, a cloud-based service will help.
+Whether you want to transfer MP3 to iPhone or, as in this case, import photos from PC to iPhone, a cloud-based service will help.

 To add photos to iPhone or iPad via Google Photos:

 Step 1.
 Go to visit Google Photos and log in with your account.

 Step 2.
 You can create a new album to store the images you'd like to copy for your convenience.
 Click "Create" > "Album" and add a title to the album.
 (You can also select "Upload" > "Computer" to upload photos directly.)